vamstar/challenge/README.md

 # Ingest CSV or Excel File

 ## Requirements
-Write a node script using Typescript to read CSV file.
+Write a node script using Typescript to read [this CSV file](https://raw.githubusercontent.com/vamstar/challenge/master/Dataset3.csv).

 ## Technical Specification
 1. The code should be well formatted and linted using eslint